Junior Achievement’s Mission And Values

 Click here to read a case statement by Junior Achievement USA from October 2020 titled “Why JA?
 And Why Now?
 Economic Empowerment for a More Equitable and Just Tomorrow”.

 About Junior Achievement USA

 We are the nation’s largest organization dedicated to giving young people the knowledge and skills they need to own their economic success, plan for their futures, and make smart academic and economic choices.
-Junior Achievement’s programs—in the core content areas of work readiness, entrepreneurship and financial literacy—ignite the spark in young people to experience and realize the opportunities and realities of work and life in the 21st century.
+Junior Achievement’s programs—in the core content areas of work and career readiness, entrepreneurship and financial literacy—ignite the spark in young people to experience and realize the opportunities and realities of work and life in the 21st century.

 Junior Achievement is one of a few nonprofits to use independent, third-party evaluators to gauge the impact of its programs.
 Since 1993, independent evaluators have conducted studies on Junior Achievement’s effectiveness.
 Findings prove that Junior Achievement has a positive impact in a number of critical areas.
 We invite you to read the Programs Evaluation Results here.

-Program by town
+Program by Town

 Lower Fairfield – Darien, Greenwich, New Canaan, Norwalk, Stamford